-- ► A "filter" should read from its stdin (file descriptor 0) and write to its stdout (file descriptor 1) - Generally, filters should not read configuration files but should instead take their options from command line indicators like "flags". - ▶ Ideally, the output of one filter should be easily readable by another filter.
+- ▶ A "filter" should read from its stdin (file descriptor 0) and write to its stdout (file descriptor 1); any error or miscellaneous information should be written to stderr (file descriptor 2) - Generally, filters should not read configuration files but should instead take their options from command line indicators like "flags". - ▶ Ideally, the output of one filter should be easily readable by another filter.